prernaadvani/whatsprernacooking/_posts/2020-12-16-dark-chocolate-bread-pudding.md

 * Place a small-medium saucepan over medium heat, and add the heavy cream and milk.
 Carefully watch the pot until you get to a simmer, and then take it off the heat.
 Make sure that it does not come to a rapid boil, and if it does, take it off the heat and give it a few minutes to cool down first.

-* Place broken semi-sweet chocolate pieces in a medium bowl, and pour the liquid mixture over the chocolate.
-Let the mixture sit for a few minutes until the chocolate has melted, and then stir.
+* Place broken semi-sweet chocolate pieces in a medium bowl, and pour the milk/cream mixture over the chocolate.
+Let it sit for a few minutes until the chocolate has melted, and then stir.
 Set aside to cool for a few minutes.

 * In a large bowl, add the eggs, sugar, vanilla extract, and salt.
 Mix until all of the ingredients are incorporated.
-Pour the chocolate mixture in, and using a whisk, mix until cmooth.
+Pour the chocolate mixture in, and using a whisk, mix until smooth.
 Next, divide this mixture into two equal parts.

-* Add the bread cubes to one of the two bowls with the chocolate custard mixture and stir.
+* Add all of the bread cubes to one of the two bowls with the chocolate custard mixture and stir.
 Set aside.
 At this point, you should have one bowl with chocolate custard covered bread, and another bowl with just chocolate custard.

 * Grease two 8x8 baking pans or one 9x13 pan (I personally prefer two 8x8 pans because I tend to bring this to small potluck events or dinner parties, and one 9x13 pan is far too much quantity per event).